 Last week Zillow abandoned their iBuying program due extreme price volatility.
 As a result, their Zestimate can no longer accurately predict the future pricing of homes.
-If a multi-billion-dollarhome prices company like Zillow with all their data and technology can’t accurately predict prices, how can you possibly advise buyers and sellers about where prices are heading in your market?
+If a multi-billion-dollar company like Zillow with all their data and technology can’t accurately predict prices, how can you possibly advise buyers and sellers about where prices are heading in your market?

 The big picture: what’s ahead in 2022?